 Low birthweight and premature birth rates highlight race, ethnic and geographic inequities in North Carolina.
-In 2013, about one in ten babies (9.7%) were born prematurely.
-It was higher among black women at 13.4% and Native American women at 11.2%.
-The rate was lower for white women at 9.2% and for Asian women at 8.4%.
+In 2016, about one in ten babies (9.2%) were born prematurely.
+Rates were higher among Black women at 14.1% and Native American women at 12.6%.
+The rate for “other, non-Hispanic” women was 9.2%.
+The rate was lower for white, non-Hispanic women at 7.6%, and Hispanic women were the least likely to have babies born with low birthweight, at 7.4%.
 Data from 2014 show that five of North Carolina’s major cities had average pre-term birth rates above the state average:

 - Charlotte: 10%

 - Greensboro: 10.4%